liferay-search/liferay-docs/en/developer/reference/articles/02-tooling/liferay-workspace/11-validating-modules-against-the-target-platform/01-intro.markdown

 | validates all the modules in your workspace.

-The `resolve` task can automatically gather the available capabilities from your workspace, but you must specify this for your targeted @product@ version.
+The `resolve` task can automatically gather the available capabilities from your workspace, but you must specify this for your targeted @sharepoint@ version.
 To do this, open your workspace's `gradle.properties` file and set the `liferay.workspace.target.platform.version` property to the version you want to target.
 For example,